moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ## MoQ Streaming Format Type Registry

 This document creates a new registry, "MoQ Streaming Format Type".
-This registry is managed by the IANA according to the RFC Required  policy of [IANA].
+This registry is managed by the IANA according to the RFC Required  policy of [RFC5226].
 The Type value is 2 octets.
 The range is 0x0000-0xFFFF.
 The initial entry in the registry is:

          | Type   |     Name    |                                RFC                                |